europeana/Labs/api/linked-open-data/FAQ.md

 ###How can you access, use and contribute to Europeana's Linked Open Data?
 As this project is about engaging users from different communities, we&#39;ve made sure that data from the pilot can be accessed, re-used, enriched and shared by everyone.

-data.europeana.eu is serving metadata following the terms of the <a href="http://creativecommons.org/publicdomain/zero/1.0/">Creative Commons CC0 public domain dedication.
+data.europeana.eu is serving metadata following the terms of the [Creative Commons CC0](http://creativecommons.org/publicdomain/zero/1.0/) public domain dedication.

-File dumps of the RDF data are available on the <a href="http://pro.europeana.eu/web/datasets"> datasets </a> page.
-You can also fetch a subset of this data over the HTTP protocol, using established <a href="http://www.w3.org/TR/cooluris/" title="Click here to view the W3C entry on linked data recipes">Linked Data recipes</a>, most notably the use of HTTP URIs as identifiers and entry points into data.
+File dumps of the RDF data are available on the data downloads</a> page.
+You can also fetch a subset of this data over the HTTP protocol, using established [Linked Data recipes](http://www.w3.org/TR/cooluris/), most notably the use of HTTP URIs as identifiers and entry points into data.
 Here are some examples of these data.europeana.eu resources:

 * [http://data.europeana.eu/item/92037/25F9104787668C4B5148BE8E5AB8DBEF5BE5FE03](http://data.europeana.eu/item/92037/25F9104787668C4B5148BE8E5AB8DBEF5BE5FE03) refers to a real-world object for which digital resources are available through Europeana ([access data](http://www.w3.org/RDF/Validator/ARPServlet?URI=http%3A%2F%2Fdata.europeana.eu%2Fdata%2Fitem%2F92037%2F25F9104787668C4B5148BE8E5AB8DBEF5BE5FE03)).